pawelgrzybek/pawelgrzybek.com/content/posts/2024-01-31-top-picks-2024-january/index.md

 summary: "AI scrapers, JavaScript rising stars of the last year, another npm drama, a guide to better target sizes, anatomy of QR codes, Apple will non-webkit-based browsers, Zed is going open source, Temporal is slowly landing a more."
 ---

+Hi folks!
+January is over, so I distilled a dose of the web resources I found particularly interesting from the past month to keep my monthly routine.
+The shocking news from Apple is the highlight, and I can assure you it has nothing to do with [Vision Pro](https://www.apple.com/apple-vision-pro/), although this one is an interesting beast.

+I would love to ask you for a favour.
+I have published monthly top picks for almost nine years now.
+I deliberately chose not to add analytics scripts on this website, but I would like to know if you find these monthly collections useful.
+If you read this series, please [drop me a quick comment below](#leave-a-comment) or [ping me on Mastodon](https://mastodon.social/@pawelgrzybek).
+I would appreciate it.

+Now, let’s look at my top picks from January 2024.

+---

 ## [Dark Visitors](https://darkvisitors.com)

 The list of potential AI robots that can scrape content from your website is longer than we would like.
 This resource is a comprehensive list of the known ones with a helpful guide on limiting their access to your website.
 If you care, your robots.txt file can suddenly grow from a classic 3-liner to a lengthy rules set.
 Messy as hell!